JosefRichie13/JosefRichie13/README.md

 ### 🌱 Personal learning
-* Wrestling with Web Automation using Go
+* Building Micro API's in Python and Go

 ### 🎯 Goals